keltia/fetiche-rs/README.md

 As you can see, there are sites that require you to supply a login & password and others which don't.

-If you are just giving the utility a file, you must specifiy the input format with the `-F/--format` option.
+If you are just giving the utility a file, you must specify the input format with the `-F/--format` option.
 </details>

 Here is an example of `dbfile.hcl`: